Flax Seeds or Chia Seeds: Which Do I Feed My Horse?

 Chia seeds are tiny, and don’t have the hard outer shell of flax seeds.
 This means they don’t need to be ground, and are easy for horses to digest.
 Chia seeds are also very stable; they have a two-year shelf life, and won’t go rancid in hot weather.

-Who needs flax or chia the most?
+Who needs flax seeds or chia seeds the most?